NEWLY DIAGNOSED

 Has my cholangiocarcinoma spread, and if so, where?

-For a newly diagnosed patient, the most important point is not to memorise every staging term.
-The first task is to understand whether the cancer is:
+For cholangiocarcinoma, the most important first task is not to memorise every staging term.
+The first task is to understand whether the cancer is localised, locally advanced, or metastatic.

 Localised